Make Outreach to Local Title IX Coordinators a Branch Program

 All school districts are required to have a Title IX coordinator.
 In addition, every school should have a Title IX coordinator.
 To go the extra mile, call your local school and ask to speak with the Title IX coordinator to schedule a meeting or to find out the best address for mailing resources.
 You might find the name and contact details for a school’s Title IX coordinator on the school website or in the student handbook.
 If a school cannot connect you with the Title IX coordinator, try contacting the superintendent’s office.

 For colleges and universities, the name and contact details of the Title IX coordinator are available online.
-Look up a school using the “Get data for one institution/campus” feature.
-The Title IX coordinator’s name and contact information are located on the school’s page.
+Look up a school using the “Get data for one school” feature.
+The Title IX coordinator’s name and contact information are available by searching there.

 Step 4: Prepare for the meeting.